 Using a business laptop allows you to work effectively and efficiently wherever you might be.
 However, this freedom of movement does create risks for the data you have stored on the laptop.
 So be sure to implement the above solutions to allow yourself peace of mind and keep your business data safe.

-To get a clear picture of your laptop security, speak to Intuitive Strategy, Melbourne’s computer repair specialists.
+Get a clear picture of your laptop security, speak to Intuitive Strategy, Melbourne’s computer repair specialists for small business.
 Intuitive Strategy offers a no-obligation business consultation for small to medium enterprises in Melbourne, assisting them in deploying safe, secure and redundant laptop and workstation data backup solutions.